AlexanderMac/n-params-processor/readme.md

   - `name`: parameter name.
   - `az`: new name, *optional*.
   - `def`: default value, is used when parameter value is nil, *optional*.
-  - `required` - indicates that parameter value is mandatory, *optional*.
+  - `required`: indicates that parameter value is mandatory, *optional*.
+  - `to`: object that should be used to save parsed value, *optional*.

 ### parseString(params)
 Parses, converts to `String` and validates parameter value.